 Video about Cosmelan with Hyperpigmentation

 Melasma is facial discoloration, pigmentation primarily in the cheeks, chin, forehead.
 Many of my patients have melasma as a result of being on a birth control pill or being pregnant and having had too much sun.
 Since I started using Cosmelan, I’ve actually been shocked at how amazing and effective it is.
-Cosmelan, with only 2 treatments, can get rid of all the melasma that years ago I couldn’t get rid either with laser or with chemical peels.
+Cosmelan, with only 2 treatments, can reduce all the melasma that years ago I couldn’t get rid either with laser or with chemical peels.

 What’s wonderful about Cosmelan is that it consists of only 2 professionally applied peels that you leave on for several hours that we will customize based on your skin type and the sun damage that you’ve had.
 Then you neutralize that peel at home.
 It takes 2 treatments.
 With only 2 treatments almost all the sun damage and melasma is resolved.
 It’s absolutely amazing.